andreaspeters/linbpq/README.md

-# unofficial LinBPQ
+# LinBPQ Lite

-This is a fork of the original LinBPQ (git://vps1.g8bpq.net/linbpq).
-This fork is primarily for understanding purpose, to keep track of the original code and in worstcase also to Maintain the software.
+This is a hard fork of the original LinBPQ (git://vps1.g8bpq.net/linbpq) V23.

-I use my own version numbers.
-So don't get confused. :-)
+The reason for this fork is to reduce LinBPQ to Node and Convers functionality.

+Right now I've deleted:

+- BBS
+- AIS
+- BPQTerm
+- PNG Encode/Decode
+- MQTT
+- FLDIGI
+- SDRANGEL
+- RTLSDR
+- WinmorControl

 ## How to compile